ElectronicCats/CatWAN_USB_Stick/Fw/README.md

 	In this folder you'll find an example of the LoRaWAN stack implementation with the ArduinoLoRaWAN library which is simple than the LMIC implementation, for this examples you MUST install the [Arduino LoRaWAN library](https://github.com/BeelanMX/arduino-LoRaWAN)

 ## LoRa_PHY
 Here you'll find the simplest examples to use the LoRa radio just using the physical layer of LoRa

-# LoRa_PHY Folder
-Here you'll find the simplest examples to use the LoRa radio just using the physical layer of LoRa

 - "LoRaReceiverCallback"